sebbun123/LazCraft/README.md

 **Installation**

 Download the files.
 Place the Tradeskilllistener.Lua into your E3 Lua folder.
 The remaining files go into your Lua > LazCraft folder.
 If this is your first time using LazCraft, create a new folder and name it LazCraft.

+In-game: Type /lua run Lazcraft to start the Lua.
+Enjoy!

 **Crafting Tab**